 Of course, the magic also lies in Iran's astonishing nature and landscapes.
 The fantastic sight of sand dunes spreading at the horizon is one of the most famous images associated with the country.
 It's true that it has many beautiful and vast deserts, from the flawless and unspoiled Maranjab to the otherworldly sand formations of the Dasht-e-Lut, the hottest spot on earth.
 However, Iran is so much more than deserts!

 Through centuries, nature and life have been muses for craftspeople who developed some of the best handicrafts in the world.
 Walking in Shiraz or Isfahan's Bazaars gives a hint of the diversity and grace of Persian's arts, whose greatest ambassadors are the Persian carpets: they are recognized worldwide for their quality and the beauty of their designs.
-In Iran, carpets aren't just a piece of furniture, it's truly an art which is passed over generations.
-So are the ancestral techniques of woodcarving, glasswork, embroidery, marquetry and dozens of others traditional and colorful handicrafts.
+In Iran, carpets aren't just a piece of furniture, it's truly an art that is passed over generations.
+So are the ancestral techniques of woodcarving, glasswork, embroidery, marquetry and dozens of other traditional and colourful handicrafts.
 Without forgetting to mention the great poets, writers, and calligraphers, who turned the words into an everlasting art.

-Iran is a land of contrasts and diversity; a modern country with a vibrant history; a colorful combination of ethnicities with their traditions, cultures, and languages.
+Iran is a land of contrasts and diversity; a modern country with a vibrant history; a colourful combination of ethnicities with their traditions, cultures, and languages.
 Words can only fail to describe the wonders it has to offer to the curious and open-minded visitor.
 The only way is to experience this enchanting journey by yourself.